Escort Group B2: Service history

 The group commenced convoy escort duties in April 1942, in the critical mid-ocean section of the North Atlantic route, operating between Londonderry and St John's Newfoundland.

 The first convoys, in the spring of 1942, were uneventful and as the pace of the Battle of the Atlantic heated up in the summer and autumn the group's convoys were escorted without loss.

-In October 1942, ON 138 came under attack but a vigorous defence by B2 ensured no ships were lost.
+In October 1942, Convoy ON 138 came under attack but a vigorous defence by B2 ensured no ships were lost.

-In December 1942 it was accompanying HX 219 when the convoy came under attack.
-Hesperus responded and counter-attacked and destroyed by ramming it.
-As a result, Hesperus was out of action for 2 months.
+In December 1942 it was accompanying Convoy HX 219 when the convoy came under attack.
+Hesperus responded and counter-attacked and destroyed by ramming it, putting Hesperus out of action for two months.

 In February 1943 a depleted B2 under temporary command of Cdr Proudfoot escorted Convoy SC 118.
-This convoy came under attack by wolfpack Pfeil and lost eight ships for three U-boats destroyed in one of the hardest fought battles of the campaign.
+This convoy came under attack by the wolfpack gruppe Pfeil (arrow) and lost eight ships for three U-boats destroyed in one of the hardest fought battles of the campaign.